 Billy seemed unaware that the term “denialist” is offensive, or that anyone would consider it a pejorative term.
 “Really?” he asks, “I didn’t know.”
 I’m thinking to myself, some of the AIDS dissidents I know are going to eat him alive if he says that to one of them!

-Billy’s CD4 count is high and his viral load is low, after being on ARVs for almost 20 years.
+Billy’s CD4 count is high and his viral load is low, after being on ARVs for more than 10 years.
 All is not good news, however, as recent labs were showing the inevitable telltale signs of long term ARV use: indications of drug toxicities in his labwork.
 “The drugs were messing up my kidneys,” he said.
 Meanwhile, Emery was the picture of health at that time.
 “I just decided that my husband is doing things differently and is doing well, so let’s go for it.”

 The difference between their rationale however, remained.
 “I know the HIV was still there and needed to be suppressed, just not with toxic drugs,” Billy says.